Final Readiness, Remediation, and Exam-Day Plan

 Key Takeaways

-- Final CPAN readiness is shown by stable performance on mixed cases, not by rereading notes without retrieval practice.
+- Readiness shows as stable performance on mixed cases, not rereading notes without retrieval practice.

-- Review misses by reason: content gap, priority error, anesthesia context miss, nursing-scope error, or rushing.
+- Review every miss by reason: content gap, priority error, anesthesia-context miss, scope error, or rushing.

-- The last week should emphasize high-yield Phase I cases: airway, ventilation, hemodynamics, pain safety, blocks, PONV, delirium, and professional practice.
+- The last week should drill high-yield Phase I cases: airway, ventilation, hemodynamics, pain safety, blocks, PONV, delirium, and professional practice.

 What readiness looks like

 Use the final two weeks for mixed practice.
-Do not study airway on one day, pain on another, and professional practice on another without recombining them.
-Real CPAN cases overlap: a patient can be cold, bleeding, nauseated, sedated, and frightened at the same time.
-Your task is to identify which finding threatens life, function, or safety first.
+Do not silo airway on Monday, pain on Tuesday, and professional practice on Wednesday without recombining them.
+Real CPAN cases overlap: one patient can be cold, bleeding, nauseated, sedated, and frightened at once.
+Your job is to name which finding threatens life, function, or safety first.

 Final-week case stack